Welcome to Goddard Vets Hayes End

-Around the corner from our previous Derwent Drive branch, you will find our Hayes End branch.
-The two practices merged in 2014 allowing us to serve the local community from a larger site.
-Despite its large size, this practice retains the personal touch you would expect from a smaller practice giving you and your pet the individual service you deserve.
+This branch merged with our previous Hayes End branch in 2014 allowing us to serve the local community from a bigger and better site.
+Despite its large size, Hayes End retains the personal touch you would expect from a smaller practice giving you and your pet the individual high quality service you deserve.
 Our well-established and caring team strive to provide the best possible care for their patients and pet owners under their care.

 The practice is fully-equipped to care for you and your pet with our excellent on-site facilities, allowing blood testing, x-rays and operations to be performed.
 Please see the additional services we offer below.